-Row over ‘Modi ji ki sena': VK Singh says anyone who uses such expression is a ‘traitor'
+VK Singh fumes at his 'traitor' remark being allegedly twisted, uses 'Presstitute' again

+Singh used the word "presstitutes", a derogatory term he used for the media a few years ago, yet again and reminded that he had coined the word for scribes misquoting him.

+"BBC Hindi did exactly what I meant when I had coined the word presstitute.
+I have a record of what I had said.
+It seems that either the reporter was sleeping or he intentionally made a false statement by cutting and pasting my remark," his Twitter post read, asking how much was the journalist paid to do this.

-New Delhi, Apr 4: Union Minister VK Singh has strongly objected to the use expression 'Modi ji ki sena' during campaigns and said anyone who says that the Indian Army is Modi's army "is not only wrong but also a traitor".
+Replying to Singh's tweet, BBC has posted the "uncut video" of the interview, said reports.
+It was earlier reported that Singh said that those saying that the Indian Army is Modi's army "is not only wrong but also a traitor".

 Uttar Pradesh Chief Minister Yogi Adityanath stirred a hornet's nest referring to the Indian Army as 'Modi ji ki sena' at an election rally in Ghaziabad on Sunday.
 Ironically, the chief minister was campaigning for sitting MP and Union minister V K Singh when he made the controversial remark.